-- You may be able to buy a battery with more capacity than the car initially came with. (e.g. BMW i3 is upgradable from 22 to 33kWh; Renault Zoe from 22 to 41kWh). - You may need to replace only individual dead cells, at a lower price than a full replacement. - BlueCars.nz can test, fix weak, or replace Nissan Leaf battery cells, although is currently limited to replacements coming from other used vehicles.
-Testing \$35+; work jobs \$750 \$5000.
+- You may be able to buy a battery with more capacity than the car initially came with. (e.g. BMW i3 is upgradable from 22 to 33kWh; Renault Zoe from 22 to 41kWh). - You may need to replace only individual dead cells, at a lower price than a full replacement. - BlueCars.nz can test, fix weak, or replace Nissan Leaf car batteries, including swapping for larger battery sizes (Testing \$35+; work jobs \$750 \$5000 for used batteries; \$15k+ for upsizing).

-40 Wealth of battery information at batteryuniversity.com; Dalhousie Uni lecture by Jeff Dahn youtube.com/watch?v=9qi03OawZEk
+42 Wealth of battery information at batteryuniversity.com; Dalhousie Uni lecture by Jeff Dahn youtube.com/watch?v=9qi03OawZEk

-41 US government study on slow vs fast charging: avt.inl.gov/pdf/energystorage/FastChargeEffects.pdf go for a test prive!
+43 US government study on slow vs fast charging: avt.inl.gov/pdf/energystorage/FastChargeEffects.pdf go for a test prive!

-42 electricvehiclewiki.com/Battery_Capacity_Loss#Nissan.27s_Responses_and_Actions
+44 electricvehiclewiki.com/Battery_Capacity_Loss#Nissan.27s_Responses_and_Actions

-43 Nissan Leaf shows health on dashboard; LeafSpy is an iOS / Android app showing more detail.
+45 Nissan Leaf shows health on dashboard; LeafSpy is an iOS / Android app showing more detail.
 Similar tools exist for other cars.

 The experience of test-driving an electric car usually gives people the confidence to buy.
-You can test drive an electric car by asking a dealer, asking existing owners if they're prepared to let you drive theirs, or rent from: bluecars.nz, electricdaypass.co.nz, mevo.co.nz, snapentals.co.nz, (soon) goyoogo.com.
+You can test drive an electric car by asking a dealer, asking existing owners if they're prepared to let you drive theirs, or rent from: bluecars.nz, europear.co.nz/electric-vehicles, mevo.co.nz, snaprentals.co.nz, govoogo.com.